ikelaiah/free-pascal-and-lazarus-cookbook/docs/docs/advanced/multi-threading-basics.md

 !!!
 Important

-    When the thread contains a loop (which is common), the loop should end when `Terminated` becomes `True` (by default, it is false).
-During each iteration, check the value of `Terminated`, and if it is true, exit the loop promptly after any required cleanup.
+    When the thread contains a loop (which is common), the loop should end when `Terminated` becomes `True` (by default, it is `False`).
+During each iteration, check the value of `Terminated`, and if it is `True`, exit the loop promptly after any required cleanup.

 - **`function WaitFor;`**
     - `WaitFor` waits for the thread to terminate, and returns the exit status.